 Part of the experience of a college level class is the AP Exam: each AP course has a corresponding AP Exam that schools worldwide administer in May.
 AP Exams are an essential part of the AP experience and provide you –and colleges and universities—with a standardized measure of what you’ve accomplished in the AP classroom.
 College admissions offices and many high schools expect that students enrolled in an AP course will take the AP Exam at the end of the course.
 The College Board does not require students to take an AP course before taking an AP Exam.
 As described above, students scoring well on an AP exam may receive college credit for the class, although college policies vary.

 Live Oak students taking AP classes and receiving a “C” or better will receive a “weighted” grade (with the maximum possible grade point for an AP class being “5” instead of “4”).
-Students taking an Advanced Placement course at Live Oak High School MUST take the Advanced Placement Exam in May in order to receive the weighted grade point for the class.
-(The cost of each AP exam is $84.
 If students cannot afford the cost of the test, scholarships are available.)
 For more information see the collegeboard website.

 MHUSD Board policy BP5121 / AR5121 states:

 The district wishes to encourage students to take advanced placement (AP) and honors courses.
 AP courses are developed by the College Board and approved by the University of California system.
 Honors courses are developed by the district and approved by the University of California.
 Because of the extra work involved, the evaluation system shall be weighted to reflect the more rigorous nature of these courses.
 Grades received in these courses will be counted on a weighted scale.
 All students who take an advanced placement (AP) course are expected to take the related College Board Advanced Placement Exam to receive the weighted grade point.
 The advanced placement course will be noted on the student’s transcript.